Product and design leadership for complex systems.

 Designing the Human Layer in an AI Workflow

 Led product vision and design strategy for a professional curation platform that orchestrated 30+ ML algorithms into a calibration-driven workflow.
-Reduced review time from 18.5 hours to under one hour — not by automating photographer judgment, but by making AI recommendations legible, adjustable, and trustworthy.
+Reduced review time from approximately 18.5 hours to about 1 hour — not by automating photographer judgment, but by making AI recommendations legible, adjustable, and trustworthy.

 View Case Study →